 The Board is committed to the ongoing development of both individual Directors and the Board as a whole.
 Each year the Board conducts an evaluation of the performance of the Board relative to its objectives and the performance of individual Directors.
 Feedback is provided to individual Directors and the Board as a whole on their performance against stated objectives.
-Throughout the year, the Board undertook a Board Performance evaluation that was facilitated internally with results reported back to individual Directors and the Board collectively.
+In the current year, the Board undertook a Board Performance evaluation that was facilitated by an external specialist with results reported back to individual Directors and the Board collectively.